ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-menu-button.md

 -   There is no visual design spec for this feature yet.
 Therefore there are a few open visual design questions, including the following:
     -   If we only support one appearance for the menu-button, is `ghost` the appropriate one to support?
     -   Is there any concern that the button text will not align with the column header because of the padding between the edge of the button and the text within the button?
+-   If the menu is open in a cell, it needs to be closed when scrolling.
+However, the `focusedRecycleCallback()` doesn't provide the appropriate hook to do this today.
+The problem appears to be that the menu has focus when the menu button is open, which means the focus isn't actually in the cell view -- it's in the menu slotted into the cell view.
+We need to come up with a plan to address this.